nrfconnect/ncs-zigbee/samples/ncp/README.rst

        ncs,zboss-trace-uart = &uart1;
    };

-Alternatively, you can configure :ref:`Zigbee stack logs <zigbee_ug_logging_stack_logs>` to be printed in binary format using an independent CDC ACM device of the same nRF USB.
+Alternatively, you can configure :ref:`Zigbee stack logs <zigbee_ug_logging_stack_logs>` to be printed in binary format using an additional CDC ACM device (a second virtual COM port) on the same nRF USB.
+The primary NCP CDC ACM interface is already initialized at boot from :file:`prj_usb.conf` or :file:`prj_dongle.conf`.
-Complete the following steps:
+To add a second instance for trace logs, complete the following steps:

 1. Set the following Kconfig options: